Safe Disposal of Sharps

 Depending on your State and local council guidelines, there may be different requirements.

-For more information see Your Guide to Safe Disposal of Sharps.Source: Australian Rheumatology Association and Arthritis Australia.
+For more information see the printable information sheet Your Guide to Safe Disposal of Sharps.Source: Australian Rheumatology Association and Arthritis Australia.